UML tool

-A UML tool is a software application that supports some or all of the notation and semantics associated with the Unified Modeling Language (UML), which is the industry standard general-purpose modeling language for software engineering.
+A UML tool (Unified Modeling Language tool) is a software application that supports some or all of the notation and semantics associated with the Unified Modeling Language (UML), which is the industry standard general-purpose modeling language for software engineering.

-UML tool is used broadly here to include application programs which are not exclusively focused on UML, but which support some functions of the Unified Modeling Language, either as an add-on, as a component or as a part of their overall functionality.
+UML tool is used broadly here to include application programs which are not exclusively focused on UML, but which support some functions of the Unified Modeling Language, either as an add-on, as a component or as a part of their overall function.

-Kinds of functionality
+Kinds of functions

-UML tools support the following kinds of functionality:
+UML tools support the following kinds of functions:

 Diagramming

 Diagramming in this context means creating and editing UML diagrams; that is diagrams that follow the graphical notation of the Unified Modeling Language.

-The use of UML diagrams as a means to draw diagrams of – mostly – object-oriented software is generally agreed upon by software developers.
-When developers draw diagrams of object-oriented software, they usually follow the UML notation.
-On the other hand, it is often debated whether those diagrams are needed at all, during what stages of the software development process they should be used, and how (if at all) they should be kept up to date.
-The primacy of software code often leads to the diagrams being deprecated.
+The use of UML diagrams as a means to draw diagrams of (mostly) object-oriented software is generally agreed upon by software developers.
+When developers draw diagrams of object-oriented software, they usually use UML notation.
+However, it is often debated whether such diagrams are needed at all, during what stages of the software development process they should be used, or how (if at all) they should be kept up to date.
+The primacy of software source code often leads to the diagrams being deprecated.